exegesis-js/exegesis/docs/OAS3 Parameter Parsing.md

 This will be expanded in the query string as '?a=foo&b=bar'.
 Note that the name of our parameter, 'myParam', doesn't even appear in the query string.

-As a result, query parameter parsers for exploded objects are passesd the entire set of extracted values as their 'value', and simply return it.
+As a result, query parameter parsers for exploded objects are passed the entire set of extracted values as their 'value', and simply return it.
 We let validation take care of working out if the are extra fields in the object that shouldn't be there.

-The second special case is query parmaeters where the style is set to "deepObject".
+The second special case is for query parameters where the style is set to "deepObject".
 In this case, we parse the entire query string with the `qs` library, find the value for the parameter name, and return this as the parsed object.
-Here we don't worry about pct-encoding anything, we just let `qs` handle everything.
+Here we don't worry about %-encoding anything, we just let `qs` handle everything.

 Note that the same query parsers are used to handle `application/x-www-form-urlencoded` bodies.